tolaoniyangi/gis_for_designers-template/tutorial_making_posts.md

 layout: post
 date:   2020-01-01
 image: "/template_site/images/csr_thumbnail.png"
-title:  "Tutorial - making a post on this site"
+title:  "Tutorial - how to make a post on this site"
 author: ""
 ---